-As a sidenote, one of the academic arguments against disco in the seventies was that it equalled out the beats, and failed to define strong and weak beats.
-I can understand this critique, and can notice where it’s led in pop and electronic music.
+As a side note, one of the academic arguments against disco in the seventies was that it equaled out the beats, and failed to define strong and weak beats.
+I can understand this critique and can notice where it’s led in pop and electronic music.
 But I have a soft spot for disco, so I can forgive it.

 The most common thought on strong and weak beats (in 4/4 time) goes as follows:

 - The first beat of the measure is the strongest (it’s the “downbeat”).